Property investments are always the go-to investment, particularly for Asians. Asians look and value property as if it is made of gold.

 Sharing a similar advantage to the healthcare REIT, there is a more sticky factor especially for bigger factories.
 It would be a hassle and very troubling to move the whole plant to a new area with a lower rental.
 But smaller-scale factories and distribution centres would find it easier to exploit and switch their rental location in the event of a surplus of space supply.

-Industrial and logistic REITs are hinged heavily on the supply and demand factor, and also the macroeconomic factors.
+Industrial and logistic REITs rely heavily on the supply and demand factor, and also the macroeconomic factors.
 In the event of an economic downturn, small businesses tend to go under, quit renting and hence the occupancy rates for these REITs would be heavily impacted.

 6. Residential REITs